nunchuk-io/resources/content/getting-started/multiDeviceMultiSig/_index.en.md

 ---

 {{< notice note >}}
 This tutorial is for someone that would like their transactions to be signed from multiple devices.
 In this workflow, we will be using a desktop, laptop, and a mobile phone to create a 2-of-3 multisig wallet.
-You can also use this workflow as a template to easily create another version of a multisig wallet.
+You can also use this workflow as a template to create more complex multisig wallets.
 {{< /notice >}}

 {{< notice info >}}
 You must be signed in to your account in order to access the messaging system. <br/>
 You will need to import or create a key for each of the devices you wish to use in the wallet.
 The keys cannot be the same.
-If you need help creating keys click <u>[here](/getting-started/createsoftwarekey/)</u>
+If you need help creating keys click <u>[here](/getting-started/createsoftwarekey/).</u>
 {{</ notice >}}

 {{< tabs >}}